-After the forbearance plan is complete, if the borrower is approved for another workout option, the type of workout option offered will determine how the interest is handled.
+After the forbearance plan is complete, the lender will provide a repayment plan, which will determine how the interest is handled.

 “Interest accrues during the forbearance, but it doesn’t have to be repaid until later.
 At the end of the forbearance, the delayed payments and interest accrued can be paid in full by the client, resolved through an extended repayment plan or the loan may be modified, depending on the client’s needs,” says Susan Atran, spokesperson for Bank of America.

 Can you refinance your mortgage during forbearance?